-- 1. Dust suppression, soil compaction, and irrigation practices must be designed and managed so as to prevent runoff, ponding of effluent, contamination of ground and surface waters, and occurrence of nuisance conditions in the area. - 2.
-Application of process wastewater, mine dewatering, storm water associated with industrial activity, construction storm water, and certain non-storm water discharges for soil compaction and irrigation must be accomplished only when the area specified is not in use.
+- 1. Dust suppression, soil compaction, irrigation, and fire protection practices must be designed and managed so as to prevent runoff, ponding of effluent, contamination of ground and surface waters, and occurrence of nuisance conditions in the area. - 2.
+Application of process wastewater, mine dewatering, and stormwater associated with industrial activity, construction stormwater, and certain non-stormwater discharges for soil compaction and irrigation must be accomplished only when the area specified is not in use.
 This restriction does not apply to dust suppression activities.
-Using process wastewater, mine dewatering, storm water associated with industrial activity, construction storm water, and certain non-storm water discharges for dust suppression, soil compaction, and irrigation with effluent must not occur during times when the ground is frozen, the ground has standing water, the ground is saturated, or within 24 hours of a rainfall event of 0.5 inches or greater during a 24-hour duration.
+Using process wastewater, mine dewatering, stormwater associated with industrial activity, construction stormwater, and certain non-stormwater discharges for dust suppression, soil compaction, and irrigation with effluent must not occur during times when the ground is frozen, the ground has standing water, the ground is saturated, or within 24 hours of a rainfall event of 0.5 inches or greater during a 24-hour duration.
 Best management practices must be used to prevent off site tracking of mud resulting from dust suppression activities. - 3.
-Spray fixtures for the dust suppression, soil compaction, irrigation, and fire protection systems must be designed so that they cannot be operated by unauthorized personnel. - 4.
+Spray fixtures for dust suppression, soil compaction, irrigation, and fire protection systems must be designed so that they cannot be operated by unauthorized personnel. - 4.
 Adequate signs must be erected stating that water used for dust suppression, soil compaction, irrigation, and fire protection systems are from a non-potable water supply.
 Such signs must consist of a red slash superimposed over the international symbol for drinking water accompanied by the message "Do not drink the water" in both English and Spanish.

-D. General Requirements
+Section D. General Requirements

 - 1. There must be no discharge of floating solids or visible foam other than in trace amounts, and no discharge of visible oil. - 2.
-The discharge must not contain a concentration of taste or odor producing substances that interferes with the production of potable water by reasonable water treatment methods, impart unpalatable flavor to food fish, including shellfish, result in offensive odors arising from the receiving waters, or otherwise interfere with reasonable uses of water in the state. - 3.
-Solid wastes, including clean-up wastes, must be disposed of according to TCEQ rules and Texas Health and Safety Code Chapter 361.

-- 4. The disposal of waste and wastewater must be done in such a manner as to prevent nuisance conditions. - 5.
+The discharge must not contain a concentration of taste or odor producing substances that interfere with the production of potable water by reasonable water treatment methods, impart unpalatable flavor to food fish, including shellfish, result in offensive odors arising from the receiving waters, or otherwise interfere with reasonable uses of water in the state. - 3.
+Solid wastes, including clean-up wastes, must be disposed of according to TCEQ rules and Texas Health and Safety Code Chapter 361. - 4.
+The disposal of waste and wastewater must be done in such a manner as to prevent nuisance conditions. - 5.
 Facilities that generate industrial solid wastes, as defined in 30 TAC §335.1, must comply with the provisions of 30 TAC Chapter 335 (relating to Industrial Solid Waste and Municipal Hazardous Waste).
 If the requirements of 30 TAC Chapter 335 do not apply, the solid wastes shall be disposed of in accordance with the Texas Health and Safety Code Chapter 361. - 6.
 Air emissions for any regulated entity must comply with either 30 TAC §106.533 (relating to Water and Soil Remediation) or 30 TAC Chapter 116 (relating to Control of Air Pollution by Permits for New Construction or Modification), as appropriate. - 7.
-The permittee shall provide the following noncompliance notifications: - a.
-Any noncompliance that may endanger human health or safety, or the environment must be reported by the permittee to the TCEQ.
-Report of such information must be provided orally or by facsimile transmission (FAX) to the appropriate TCEQ Regional Office within 24 hours of becoming aware of the noncompliance.
-A written submission of such information must also be provided by the permittee to the appropriate TCEQ Regional Office and the Enforcement Division (MC 224) within five working days of becoming aware of the noncompliance.
-The written submission must contain a description of the noncompliance and its cause; the potential danger to human health or safety, or the environment; the period of noncompliance, including exact dates and times; if the noncompliance has not been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent recurrence of the noncompliance and to mitigate its adverse effects. - b.
-In addition, any effluent violation that deviates from the permitted effluent limitation by more than 40% must be reported by the permittee in writing to the appropriate TCEQ Regional Office and the Enforcement Division (MC 224) within 5 working days of becoming aware of the noncompliance. - c.
-Any noncompliance other than that specified in paragraphs (a) and (b) above, or any required information not submitted or submitted incorrectly, must be reported to the Enforcement Division (MC 224) as promptly as possible.
-For effluent limitation violations, noncompliances must be reported on the approved DMR form.
+The permittee shall provide the following noncompliance notifications: - (a) Any noncompliance that may endanger human health or safety, or the environment must be reported by the permittee to the TCEQ.
+Report of such information must be provided orally or by facsimile transmission (FAX) to the TCEQ Dallas/Fort Worth (DFW) Regional Office within 24 hours of becoming aware of the noncompliance.
+A written submission of such information must also be provided by the permittee to the TCEQ at the address noted below within five working days of becoming aware of the noncompliance.